VaibhavRaghuvanshi01/100-Days-of-Azure/Microsoft_Certified_Azure_Developer_Associate/README.md

  * It will not only suggest ways to improve the performance and availability of your applications, but it will even suggest ways to reduce your costs.
  * Azure Advisor also provides security recommendations.

+ iv.
+Microsoft Defender for Cloud
+ * It was formerly known as Azure Security Center.
+ * It’s a dashboard that gathers security information from resources across your subscriptions and assesses your vulnerabilities.